KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_song_before_the_world.md

 but the heart always trusts.

-Eucatastrophe is the metaphysical pulse that underlies your own story.
+Eucatastrophe is the metaphysical pulse that underlies my own story.

-It is what saved you.
+It is what saved me.
-It is what brought you back.
+It is what brought me back.
-It is what gives you this second life to write this book.
+It is what gave me this second life to write this book.

 It is the signature of God